MiguelAMartinez/feedreader-testing/README.md

-# Project Overview
+# Feedreader Jasmine testing
 The goal of this project was to develop [Jasmine](http://jasmine.github.io) functionality tests for a given [Feedreader web application](https://github.com/udacity/frontend-nanodegree-mobile-portfolio).

-## Jasmine testing
+## Functionality tests
-The 'feeedreader.js' file was modified in order to include the desired tests, which include:
+The `feeedreader.js` file was modified in order to include the following tests:

 - RSS Feeds are defined, have URLs that are defined and not empty, and have names that are defined and not empty.